Manage threads in your editor

 Learn about threads

-Tiptap's Comments feature organizes discussions into threads for clear, context-relevant collaboration, distinguishing between threads and individual comments.
+Tiptap's Comments feature organizes discussions into threads, enabling clear and context-relevant collaboration by distinguishing between threads and individual comments.

-Threads are overarching containers for discussions related to specific document parts, while comments are individual contributions within those threads.
+Threads serve as containers for discussions related to specific document sections, while comments represent individual contributions within those threads.

 Create a new thread